Real roots of random polynomials with coefficients of polynomial growth: a comparison principle and applications: Reduction of Theorem to Gaussian polynomials

 (i) $|\partial^{\alpha}\psi_\ell| \lesssim 2^{|\alpha|\ell}$ and $|\partial^{\alpha} \varphi_m|\lesssim 2^{|\alpha|m}$ for any partial derivatives, and

-(ii) $\gamma(y):=\sum_{m\in M} \varphi_m(y) + \sum_{\ell\in L} \psi_{\ell}(y)$ is equal to $1$ for all $y\in I$ and is supported inside $I\cup I'\cup J'$ where $I', J'$ are two intervals from the covering that contain endpoints of $I$.
+(ii) $\gamma(y):=\sum_{m\in M} \varphi_m(y) + \sum_{\ell\in L} \psi_{\ell}(y)$ is equal to $1$ for all $y\in I$ and is supported inside $I\cup I_l\cup I_r$ where $I_l, I_r$ are two intervals from the covering that contain endpoints of $I$.

-Now, in fact we could shrink the endpoint intervals $I'$ and $J'$ by factors comparable to $1$ so that $I$ remains covered by the new collection of intervals, and at the same time $(1+2\epsilon)I', (1+2\epsilon)J'$ are subsets of the enlargement $J$, the assumed enlargement of $I$.
+Now, we could shrink the endpoint intervals $I_l$ and $I_r$ by factors comparable to $1$ (if necessary) so that $I$ remains covered by the new collection of intervals, and at the same time $(1+2\epsilon)I_l, (1+2\epsilon)I_r$ are subsets of the assumed enlargement $J$ of $I$.
 The given definition of enlargement ensures that the shrinking of these intervals could be done.
-We may redesign the bump functions $\phi_m$ and $\psi_\ell$ associated with $I'$ and $J'$ such that they will still be supported inside $(1+\epsilon)I'$ and $(1+\epsilon)J'$ respectively.
+We may redesign the bump functions $\phi_m$ and $\psi_\ell$ associated with $I_l$ and $I_r$ such that they will still be supported inside $(1+\epsilon)I_l$ and $(1+\epsilon)I_r$, respectively.

 It follows from Theorem~\ref{t.corr} that, for some $\alpha_1>0$,

 Summing the last two estimates over $m$ and $\ell$, we obtain